dwarvesf/playbook/operations/applying-myersbriggs-type-indicator-in-hr.md

 No personality type is inherently better or more desirable than another in general.
 This reference is applied to the tech industry only.

-MBTI reveals **how we tend to interact/think.** It’s not that Thinkers don’t feel or Feelers don’t think, but only that they differ in the degree.
+MBTI reveals **how we tend to interact/think.** It's not that Thinkers don't feel or Feelers don't think, but only that they differ in the degree.
 The same for other preferences (I/E, S/N, P/J)

 ## The Basic